niyatpatel23295/cmpe202-intelligame-xfer/Documentation/UseCaseSpec.md

 Description :

-1. The player selects a level from unlocked levels.
+1. The player selects a level.

-2. The Player buys a level to unlock it.

-3. The Player enters into the level.
+2. The Player enters into the level.
 Check **Play Level** Use case.

 Alternate Flow :